The Bad, The Dad, and The Ugly

 Because that’s what resonates with us as Christ-followers.
 We’ve all been The Bad in this story, so we totally get it.
 As I just said, he who is forgiven much loves much.

 If the evil-doers present were Jesus’ sole audience demographic and His story had ended there, we could safely leave it at that and call it a day, running the aisles shouting, “That’s my Heavenly Daddy!
 Isn’t He amazing?
-I love my Jesus!”
+I love my Jesus!
+HALLELUJAH!!!!”

 But Jesus continues with, as Paul Harvey used to say, “the rest of the story.”

-You see, this parable is also about them!
+You see, His parable is also about them!

 Back to Our Story…

-The Ugly wearily trudges in from The Dad’s fields with his hoe over a shoulder.
+The Ugly wearily trudges in from The Dad’s fields with a hoe over one shoulder.
 He’s completely zonked after a long, hard day working under the burning sun.
 What he desperately wants is an ice-cold beer, a long, hot shower, a delicious meal, and a good night of well-earned sleep so he can get up tomorrow refreshed — and do it all over again.

-But as he approaches the house,he is startled to hear something completely unexpected: a party!
+But as he approaches the house,he is startled to hear something completely unexpected: a fiesta!

 He says to himself, “Self, I am unaware of any party plans.
-There’s nothing to celebrate that I can possibly imagine.
-No one I know would even want to attend one after my [expletive deleted] excuse-for-a-brother’s behavior.
+I can’t possibly imagine there’s anything to celebrate.
+No one I know would even want to attend after my [expletive deleted] excuse-for-a-brother’s behavior.
 What’s that all about?”

 He snags a passing servant and demands, “What the heck is going on here?
 I’m second-in-command of this household and no one informed me about a party!”